-Orange alert issued for Delhi as IMD predicts heavy rain
+Orange alert issued for Delhi as IMD predicts thunderstorms

 The city received the highest rainfall in 57 years this monsoon season.

-An orange alert, indicating that authorities should be prepared to take action, has been issued for Delhi on Thursday and the India Meteorological Department has predicted heavy rain and strong winds in the city, reported NDTV.
+An orange alert, indicating that authorities should be prepared to take action, has been issued for Delhi on Thursday and the India Meteorological Department has predicted rain and strong winds in the city, reported NDTV.

+At 1.45 pm on Thursday, the weather department predicted that thunderstorms and light to moderate rain will occur at Delhi and adjoining areas in the next two hours.
+These areas include Ghaziabad, Meerut, Bulandshahr and Baghpat in Uttar Pradesh; and Karnal, Jind and Sonipat in Haryana.

 The city recorded 403 millimetres of rainfall for September, according to PTI.
 This is the highest amount of precipitation recorded for the month since 1944, when 417.3 millimetres of rain was reported.